AmbientRun/Ambient/docs/src/installing.md

 # Installing

 The easiest way to install Ambient is to download the latest binary release from the [GitHub releases](https://github.com/AmbientRun/Ambient/releases).
-Currently there are builds for Windows and Linux x64.
+Currently there are builds for Windows, Mac arm64 and Linux x64.
 For other operating systems, use the "installing from Git" method.

 You will also need [Rust](https://www.rust-lang.org/) installed with the `wasm32-wasi` toolchain so that you can compile Ambient modules.
 Note that Ambient compiles Rust code with stable Rust, so you must make sure that `wasm32-wasi` is installed for `stable`: